-195 If current rates of hydrothermal heat discharge at Lassen $(115 + 26 + 1 \sim 140 \text{ MW})$ are

-196 representative over geologic time, they imply emplacement and cooling of very large volumes of useful accumulations of heat in the upper crust are usually associated with silicic magmatism.
+If current rates of hydrothermal heat discharge at Lassen ($115 + 26 + 1 \sim 140$ MW) are representative over geologic time, they imply emplacement and cooling of very large volumes of magma.
+Hildreth's (1981) influential models of lithospheric magmatism depict pods of silicic melt as being both shallower and more voluminous than their mafic parents; thus geothermally useful accumulations of heat in the upper crust are usually associated with silicic magmatism.
 The amount of heat made available by a particular silicic magma body depends upon its latent heat of crystallization and the degree of cooling.
-A 1 km3 volume of silicic magma with a latent heat of crystallization of 270 kJ/kg (Harris and others, 1970), a density of 2,500 kg/m3, and a heat capacity of 1 kJ/(kg-K) releases about 2×10^{18} J by cooling from an emplacement temperature of 800°C to an ambient temperature of 300°C, which might be regarded as a typical crustal temperature at ~5-km depth in areas of Quaternary volcanism.
+A 1 km3 volume of silicic magma with a latent heat of crystallization of 270 kJ/kg (Harris et al. 1970), a density of 2500 kg/m3, and a heat capacity of 1 kJ/(kg-K) releases about 2×10^{18} J by cooling from an emplacement temperature of 800 °C to an ambient temperature of 300 °C, which might be regarded as a typical crustal temperature at ~5 km depth in areas of Quaternary volcanism.
 About 1/3 of this heat comes from crystallization and 2/3 from cooling.
-Steady intrusion, crystallization, and cooling of such magma at a rate of 1 km^3 /Ma translates to a heat flow of about 0.06 MW, so that a steady heat discharge of ~ 140 MW would correspond to intrusion at a rate of 2400 km3/Ma.
-Such volumes of magma are roughly equivalent to the largest known silicic bodies (Hildreth, 1981)
+Steady intrusion, crystallization, and cooling of such magma at a rate of 1 km3/Ma translates to a heat flow of about 0.06 MW, so that a steady heat discharge of ~140 MW would correspond to intrusion at a rate of 2400 km3/Ma.
+Such volumes of magma are roughly equivalent to the largest known silicic bodies (Hildreth 1981) and, in general, pre-Quaternary (>2 Ma) magmas with volumes of less than about 1000 km3 will have cooled to ambient temperatures by conduction alone (Smith and Shaw 1979).
+Cooling is accelerated if permeabilities are large enough to allow significant advection of heat (e.g., Cathles et al. 1997).
+Thus localized heat discharge rates ≥ 100

-197 magma.
-Hildreth's (1981) influential models of lithospheric magmatism depict pods of silicic and, in general, pre-Quaternary (>2 Ma) magmas with volumes of less than about $1,000 \text{ km}^3$ will have cooled to ambient temperatures by conduction alone (Smith and Shaw, 1979).
-Cooling is accelerated if permeabilities are large enough to allow significant advection of heat (e.g. Cathles and others, 1997).
-Thus localized heat discharge rates ≥ 100 MW are very likely to be transient over geologic time scales of 10^4 - 10^6 years or more.
+MW are very likely to be transient over geologic timescales of 10^4 - 10^6 years or more.